NCICCGPO/HCMI-Flagship-Manuscript/analyses/README.md

 This script generates a UMAP using the same NMF factors as Figure 4c, covering all tumor types represented across the HCMI, TCGA, and TARGET projects.

+**Fig.E5d**: `Extended_data_5d.ipynb`

+This notebook generates Extended Data Figure 5d using the same UMAP coordinates from the Celligner pipeline as Figure 4d.
+It includes the CCLE Cell Lines in addition to the TCGA/TARGET tumors, HCMI tumors, and HCMI models shown in Figure 4d.

 **Fig. 5** + **Figs. E6, E7, E8**: `HCMI-single-nuclei` submodule

 `HCMI-single-nuclei` provides a standalone, conventiently organized, self-contained submodule that implements the complete snRNA-seq analytical workflow.
 It includes all notebooks required for preprocessing, downstream analysis, and figure generation of single-nuclei RNA-seq data and a dedicated README.

-**Extended data 5d**: `Extended_data_5d.ipynb`

-This notebook generates Extended Data Figure 5d using  UMAP coordinates from the Celligner pipeline to further visualize the transcriptomic relationships between tumors and models.
-It includes the CCLE Cell Lines in addition to the TCGA/TARGET tumors, HCMI tumors, and HCMI models shown in Figure 4d.